Joseph Boakai: Political career

+Reforms & anti-corruption efforts

+During his presidency, Boakai announced measures aimed at strengthening transparency and accountability in government institutions.
+His administration also launched audits of public institutions and suspended hundreds of officials for failing to declare their assets as part of an anti-corruption campaign.

 Presidency

 Boakai defeated incumbent George Weah in the second round of the 2023 presidential election, which was held on 14 November.
 Taking up office at 79, he was the oldest president of the country.
 At his inauguration as president on 22 January 2024, Boakai was seen having difficulty in delivering his inaugural address, which he was unable to finish, and was escorted away from the podium, with reports suggesting that he was suffering from heat exhaustion.

 After assuming office in January 2024, President Joseph Boakai made the fight against corruption a top priority, calling it a major barrier to national progress and public confidence.
 His administration introduced bold actions, such as initiating audits of major institutions like the Central Bank of Liberia and suspending over 450 officials—including senior ministers—for failing to comply with asset declaration rules set by the Liberia Anti-Corruption Commission (LACC).
 Demonstrating personal commitment, Boakai also cut his own salary by 40%, from $13,400 to $8,000 annually to encourage fiscal discipline.
-Within his first year, Liberia’s score on the Corruption Perceptions Index improved by two points, and a 2024 AfroBarometer survey showed that 28% of Liberians felt the government was effectively addressing corruption—up from just 6% in 2022.
+Within his first year, Liberia's score on the Corruption Perceptions Index improved by two points, and a 2024 AfroBarometer survey showed that 28% of Liberians felt the government was effectively addressing corruption—up from just 6% in 2022.

 On 29 May 2025, a private jet carrying Boakai from Nigeria made a rough landing at Roberts International Airport in Monrovia after its tires burst upon landing, prompting the cancellation of all overnight flights.
 No injuries were reported.

 On 5 July 2025, Boakai issued an official apology to victims of the First and Second Liberian Civil Wars.

-Foreign Policy
+Foreign policy

 President Trump greets President Boakai of Liberia in the Oval Office, Wednesday, July 9, 2025, before a multilateral luncheon with African leaders.

-Boakai’s foreign policy emphasizes economic diplomacy, aiming to shift Liberia’s international relations from aid dependency to partnerships focused on trade, investment, and sustainable development.
+Boakai's foreign policy emphasizes economic diplomacy, aiming to shift Liberia's international relations from aid dependency to partnerships focused on trade, investment, and sustainable development.
 Since taking office on January 22, 2024, Boakai has prioritized strengthening ties with long-standing allies like the United States, highlighted by his July 9, 2025, meeting with U.S. President Donald Trump in Washington, D.C., where he advocated for U.S. investment in Liberia and a joint approach to regional peace and security.
-Boakai has also committed to maintaining Liberia’s obligations within multilateral organizations like the United Nations, ECOWAS, the Mano River Union, and the African Union, fostering regional stability and cooperation.
+Boakai has also committed to maintaining Liberia's obligations within multilateral organizations like the United Nations, ECOWAS, the Mano River Union, and the African Union, fostering regional stability and cooperation.
 Additionally, his administration engages Liberians in the diaspora, proposing initiatives like an annual Diaspora Conference to harness their contributions for national development.